 You can read the Data Access Committee’s Terms of Reference here.

-The agreement needs to be signed by every person in your team who may be accessing Growing Up in New Zealand data or working on analysis using Growing Up in New Zealand data.
+The agreement needs to be signed by the Principal Investigator on behalf of every person in your team who may be accessing Growing Up in New Zealand data or working on analysis using Growing Up in New Zealand data.

-Once you have signed your agreement, you will be set up with access to the data sets via the University of Auckland’s e-research platform.
-The e-research platform is highly secure and can be used from any location with internet access.
+Once you have signed your agreement, you will be set up with access to the data sets via the Secure Data Access Platform.
+The platform is highly secure and can be used from any computer with internet access.

 You will be able to access Growing Up in New Zealand data sets for the length of your project duration.
 If you need to extend the duration of your project, you’ll need to fill in a data access amendment form.